keita-sama/sayori-uwu/README.md

 ## Ehehe~

-A recreation of a popular Sayori bot before she went down.
+A recreation of a popular Sayori bot that went down.

 - [x] ask
 - [ ] changelog